leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/particle_system_panel.rst

       Particle System Types.

-After you have created a particle system, the Properties editor fills with many panels and buttons.
+After you have created a particle system, the Properties fills with many panels and buttons.
 But do not panic!
 There are two different types of particle systems, and you can change between these two with the *Type* selector:
 Emitter and Hair.